 On this page

-This award is provided by the Minister for Education and Child Development and administered by the Australia Day Council of South Australia.
+This award is provided by the Minister for Education and Child Development through the Multicultural Education and Languages Committee (MELC) and administered by the Australia Day Council of South Australia.

 - commitment to advocacy for a multicultural Australia